sku0x20/c_oop/readme.md

   - though one additional lookup
 - interface struct is always returned by value, never pointer
 - interface have methods which delegate to methods in vtable passing the impl pointer
-- interfaces are header only, ie. they have .h file only no .c

 ## limitations